Isle of Islay

 WAA Islay

-Visit Islay - The Whisky Isle
+Visit Islay - The Whisky Isle & Much More

 Scotland's Adventure Coast

-The spectacular beaches and mesmerising wilderness of the Inner Hebridean islands of Islay and Jura will fill you with joy and enrich your life.
+The stunning beaches and mesmerising wilderness of the Inner Hebridean island of Islay will fill you with joy.

 Islay is home to a vast variety of birds and wildlife, big unblemished skies, and, of course, world-famous distilleries.
 They will have you relaxing with peace, tapping your toes to traditional music, or tantalising your taste buds with quality local produce.

-Islay also boasts a unique seafaring heritage and numerous fascinating archaeological sites, including standing stones, forts, and duns, as well as Finlaggan, the former headquarters of the Lord of the Isles.
+Islay is famed for its friendly locals, overwintering geese and miles of sandy beaches.
+The island also has a unique seafaring heritage and numerous fascinating archaeological sites, including standing stones, forts and duns, as well as Finlaggan, the former headquarters of the Lord of the Isles.

-For many, the ultimate whisky experience is a trip to the Isle of Islay.
-This tiny wee island boasts nine working distilleries producing whiskies that genuinely reflect their environment with a characteristic peaty flavour and a hint of salty air and seaweed.
-All the distilleries offer tours, and each offers something unique.
-And for the truly devoted, with a little planning, yes, it is possible to do them all in a day!
+For many, a trip to Islay is the ultimate whisky experience.
+This tiny wee island boasts ten working distilleries producing whiskies that genuinely reflect their environment with a characteristic peaty flavour and a hint of salty air and seaweed.
+All the distilleries offer tours, and each has something special to offer.
+And for the truly devoted, with a bit of planning, yes, it is possible to do them all in a day!

-On Islay, Kilchoman and Ardnahoe are the newest distilleries, while Bowmore is thought to be one of the oldest in Scotland, notable for malting its own barley.
+Kilchoman and Ardnahoe are the newest distilleries, while Bowmore is thought to be one of the oldest in Scotland, notable for malting its own barley.
 At Caol Ila, you can see large-scale production, while Bruichladdich is refurbished in the old Victorian style.
 Ardberg produces one of the peatiest flavours while Bunnahabhain produces a milder, unpeated whisky.
-Lagavulin produces one of Scotland’s most famous whiskies, while Laphroaig is the bestselling whisky on Islay.
+Lagavulin produces one of Scotland’s most famous whiskies, while Laphroaig is said to be a favourite tipple of King Charles III.

 With these distilleries, it isn’t a case of ‘you’ve seen one, you’ve seen them all’!

-Top reasons to visit Islay & Jura
+Top reasons to visit Islay

-Big skies, soaring eagles, red deer and peaty malts; here are top reasons to visit the Hebridean islands of Islay and Jura.
+Big skies, soaring eagles, red deer and peaty malts; here’s why you should visit our special Hebridean island.

 WHISKY White 01